The Secret (The Office): Filming

 The episode guest starred Tom W. Chick as Gil.

 "The Secret" was directed by Dennie Gordon, who would go on to direct the season two episode "Boys and Girls".
 Tom W. Chick portrayed Gil.
 The cast were particularly impressed with his acting; Fischer called him a "great casting" choice.
 Lindsey Stoddart, who plays one of the Hooters waitresses, was an improv acquaintance of Martin's.

 The shots at the Hooters restaurant were filmed relatively early in the day, and a majority of the scenes were improvised by Carell.
 In fact, Carell decided to play the penis game – in which two or more people shout the word "penis" at varying levels in an attempt to out do each other – which Krasinski called "the craziest thing I have experienced".
 John Krasinski later noted that he was impressed that the director and cameramen were able to successfully get the shot.
 The sequence featuring Michael and Jim talking in the break room was made of two composition shots, because Krasinski was laughing "the entire" time.
 Michael buying Stanley a peach ice tea and telling him that he will "hate it" was entirely improvised.

+During the filming of "The Secret", the cast of the show discovered that Carell had been nominated for a Golden Globe Award.
+Fischer later noted that it was "fun that ['The Secret' is] the episode that airs after his win".